By Bob Lipinski

 Douro: A DOC (1998) grape-growing region in the Duriense region producing red, white, rosé, sparkling, and licoroso (Moscatel do Douro) wines.

-Vinho Verde: A DOC (1999) grape-growing region in the Minho region in the northwest producing red, white, rosé, sparkling, and late-harvest wines.
-Approximately 85 percent of Vinho Verde wine is white.
-Vinho Verde translates to green wine, a reference to the wines’ youthful freshness, which is applied equally to the light-bodied white, red and rosé wines.
+Vinho Verde: A DOC (1999) grape-growing region in the Minho region in the northwest producing red, white, rosé, sparkling and late-harvest wines.
+Vinho Verde is the largest DOC in Portugal and approximately 85 percent of Vinho Verde wine is white.
+Vinho Verde translates to green wine, a reference to the wines’ youthful freshness, which is applied equally to the light-bodied white, red, and rosé wines.
+The perception of Vinho Verde is that it is made to be drunk in the year after the harvest, so few bottles have a vintage date.

 “I love white Portugal wine better than claret, champagne, or burgundy; I have a sad vulgar appetite.”
 (Jonathan Swift, 1667–1745, English Satirist)